 One of the most important elements of successfully selling products online is winning the trust of consumers.
 You have to convince them your product and your business can deliver on their expectations.

 Product Ratings on Google Shopping help you do this as without them, customers may not even visit your website, i.e. they will click on a link for one of your competitors that do have Product Ratings.

-In other words, Product Ratings help you appear on Google Shopping searches, they help you win the click, and they help you increase sales.
+In other words, Product Ratings help you appear on Google Shopping searches and win the click to increase sales.